-The One Minute Manager is a quick read on how to maximize time and employee’s morale in the most time-efficient way possible.
+The One Minute Manager (1982) is a guide for managers on how to maximize time and employees’ morale in the most time-efficient way possible.

 - Pick a few key goals and make them easy to measure and short to write -and to review!-